 12.5.
-Results of PBT and vPvB assessment
+Results of PBT and vPvB assessment Not relevant.

-Not relevant.

 12.6.
 Other adverse effects

 Do not allow material to be released to the environment without proper governmental permits.
 No further relevant information available.

 13. Disposal considerations

 13.1 Waste treatment methods

 Surplus and scrap (waste) titanium and titanium alloy is valuable commodity and in demand to produce prime titanium alloys.
 Recycling routes are well-established, and recycling is therefore the preferred disposal route.
 Disposal to landfill is not harmful to the environment but is a waste of resources and therefore less desirable than recycling.
 Due to the fire hazards of fines and dust these shall be properly collected and placed in an appropriate container for further handling and disposal.

 14. Transport information

-UN numbers 1352, 2546 and 2878 are valid for land, railway, inland waterway, marine and air transport.
+No special precautions required.
+The product is not classified as hazardous for transport.

 15. Regulatory information

 15.1.
 Safety, health and environmental regulation/legislation specific for the mixture None.

 15.2.
 Chemical safety assessment

 No chemical safety assessment has been published.

 16. Other information

-ΕU
+EU

 The titanium products per section 1 in this SIS, conform to requirements, regulations or guidance given in:

-- -Reach regulation EC 1907/2006 - -Classification, Labelling and Packaging regulation EC 1272/2008.
+-Reach regulation - EC 1907/2006

+-Classification, Labelling and Packaging regulation EC 1272/2008.

 Declaration

 The information given in this safety information sheet is based on the present level of our knowledge and experience.
 The data sheet describes the products with respect to safety requirements.
 The data given is not intended as a confirmation of product properties and does not constitute a legal contractual relationship, nor should it be used as the basis for ordering these products.